splunk/observability-workshop/content/en/conf/opentelemetry-collector/1-installation.md

 ## 4. Default configuration

-OpenTelemetry is configured through .yaml files.
+OpenTelemetry is configured through YAML files.
 These files have default configurations that we can modify to meet our needs.
 Let's look at the default configuration that is supplied:

 {{< tabs >}}
 {{% tab title="Command" %}}